nicebyte/niceshade/README.md

 * `image_to_cis_map_offset` - offset, in bytes, from the beginning of the file, at which a `SEPARATE_TO_COMBINED_MAP` record is stored, which maps separate *image* bindings to the corresponding auto-generated combined image/sampler bindings;
 * `sampler_to_cis_map_offset` - offset, in bytes, from the beginning of the file, at which a `SEPARATE_TO_COMBINED_MAP` record is stored, which maps separate *sampler* bindings to the corresponding auto-generated combined image/sampler bindings;
 * `user_metadata_offset` - offset, in bytes, from the beginning of the file, at which the `USER_METADATA` record is stored;

+### The `ENTRYPOINTS` Record Type

+This record type provides the names of entry points for individual shader stages involved in the technique.

+The first field in this record, `num_entrypoints`, contains the number of entrypoints, one per shader stage.
+It is followed by a sequence of `num_entrypoints` entrypoint descriptions.

+An entrypoint description consists of a field, `type` which indicates the type of the shader stage the entrypoint is for (`0` for vertex shader, `1` for fragment shader), and a raw byte block containing a null-terminated entrypoint name.

 ### The `PIPELINE_LAYOUT` Record Type